MINIMISING TRAUMA AND SURGICAL SCARS

 Scar Revision |

-DOWNTIME: Walk in and walk out procedure for laser and silicone gel treatments; day surgery for surgical procedures.
+DOWNTIME: The procedure takes approximately one hour.
 FOLLOW UP SESSIONS: Patients may require an additional repeat laser treatments, subject to the severity of the scar.

 F A Q S